TimerErTim/bioinf.bio/senses/protocol/PHS2_SS2025_Tim-Peko_Tactile_Sensitivity_v0.1.typ

   Boxplot of tactile sensitivity in our class comparing gender per body region ]) <our-class-gender-comparison>

-During our analysis of significant differences between genders, we performed a t-test for each body region.
-@gender-comparison-table-our-class shows the results of the t-test, all test results are rounded to 3 decimal places, the group means are rounded to 2 decimal places.
-The results show no significant difference between genders in any of the body regions.
+To analyze differences between genders, we performed a t-test for each body region. @gender-comparison-table-our-class shows the results of the t-test, all test results are rounded to three decimal places, and group means are rounded to two decimal places.
+The results show no significant differences between genders in any of the body regions.

 #figure(gender-comparison-table("../analysis/out/current-year/gender_comparisons.csv"), caption: [
   t-test of tactile sensitivity in our class comparing gender per body region ]) <gender-comparison-table-our-class>

-We were unable to process the back region, as there is data available from only male participants.
+We were unable to process the back region, as data was available only from male participants.

 == All years

-The all years dataset covers way more samples than our class dataset and so we expect to see more consistent results and correct results.
+The all-years dataset includes many more samples than our class dataset, so we expect to see more consistent and reliable results.

 === Overview

-@descriptive-statistics-all-years shows the descriptive statistics of the all years dataset.
-There is a higher standard deviation in the all years dataset, which is expected due to the higher sample size.
+@descriptive-statistics-all-years shows the descriptive statistics of the all-years dataset.
+There is a higher standard deviation in the all-years dataset, which is expected due to the larger sample size.

 #figure(descriptive-statistics("../analysis/out/all-years/descriptive_statistics.csv"), caption: [
   Descriptive statistics of all years
 ]) <descriptive-statistics-all-years>

 @all-years-body-regions-distribution displays the distribution of tactile sensitivity in all years per body region.
-It supports our general consensus from @our-class-overview about the order of regions from highest to lowest sensitivity.
+It supports our general conclusion from @our-class-overview regarding the order of regions from highest to lowest sensitivity.

 #figure(image("assets/all-years_distribution.png", width: 100%), caption: [
   Distribution of tactile sensitivity in all years per body region